118th Airlift Squadron

 The 118th Airlift Squadron (118 AS) is a unit of the Connecticut Air National Guard 103d Airlift Wing stationed at Bradley Air National Guard Base, Windsor Locks, Connecticut.
-The 118th is equipped with the C-21A Learjet and C-130H.
+The 118th is equipped with the C-130H.

 The squadron is a descendant organization of the World War I 118th Aero Squadron, established on 31 August 1917.
 It was reformed on 1 November 1923, as the 118th Observation Squadron, and is one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.

 History

 World War I

 The 118th Airlift Squadron traces its origins to 1 September 1917 with the organization of the 118th Aero Squadron at Kelly Field, Texas.
 The original members of the squadron had enlisted at Fort Slocum, New York.
 The men were placed into basic indoctrination training, with drill, fatigue duty, classroom training, and other things that are done in military training camps.
 During its time at Kelly Field, men were transferred in and out of the squadron, depending on their qualifications and the needs of other units in training.
 Once basic indoctrination training was completed, the 118th was ordered for overseas duty, being ordered to report to the Aviation Concentration Center, Garden City, Long Island on 3 January.
 It was there that final arrangements were made for the trip overseas, complete equipment was drawn and a final few transfers were made.
 The stay at Garden City lasted ten days, when movement orders were received to report to the New York Port of Embarkation, Hoboken, New Jersey.
 There, the squadron boarded the SS Kaiser Wilhelm II, on the 13th, a former German liner impressed into troop carrier duty by the United States.

 The crossing of the Atlantic was not without incident, as extremely heavy seas were encountered the fourth day at sea.
 The ocean was so rough that several sailors were thrown overboard.
 The ship was put about, but too sharply and the rudder jammed.
 Then followed several hours of terror for all aboard as the big ship wallowed about helpless in the rough ocean.
 The decks were ordered lighted for the first time and powerful searchlights swept the water for the men swept overboard.
 It was reported the next day that the ship was tossed about 41 1/2 degrees in the ocean.
 Trucks, furniture, loose equipment and men were thrown about and considerable damage was done.
 Finally, the rudder was repaired and the journey was resumed.
 Land was sighted on the morning of 24 January and a great sense of relief was felt by all when the French harbor of Brest was entered.
 However, four more days were spent on the ship before disembarkation was made, the squadron setting foot in France on 28 January.